-In all circumstances where an attorney is substituting judgment in a manner that is contrary to a child's articulated position or preferences or when the child is not capable of expressing a preference, the attorney must inform the court that this is the basis upon which the attorney will be advocating the legal interests of the child.
+In all circumstances where an attorney is substituting judgment in a manner that is contrary to a child's articulated position or preferences or when the child is not capable of expressing a preference, the attorney must inform the court and the child that substituted judgment is the basis upon which the attorney will be advocating the legal interests of the child.
 The attorney should be prepared to introduce evidence to support the attorney's position.
 The attorney also is required to inform the court of the child's articulated position, unless the child has expressly instructed the attorney not to do so.
 In formulating substituted judgment, the attorney:

-- (1) Must conduct a thorough investigation, including interviewing the child, reviewing the evidence and applying it against the legal standard applicable to the particular stage of the proceeding; and - (2) Should consider the value of consulting a social worker or other mental health professional to assist the attorney in determining whether it is appropriate to override the child's articulated position and/or to assist the attorney in formulating a legal position on behalf of a child who is not competent (see A-3).
+- (1) Must conduct a thorough investigation, including interviewing the child, reviewing the evidence, and applying it against the applicable legal standard applicable to the particular stage of the proceeding; and - (2) Should consider the value of consulting a social worker or other mental health professional to assist the attorney in determining whether it is appropriate to override the child's articulated position and/or to assist the attorney in formulating a legal position on behalf of a child who is not competent (see A-3).

-In those cases in which the attorney has properly decided to make decisions for the child, the attorney should be guided by his/her objective analysis of the legal issues governing the proceeding.
-The attorney has no right to make "best interests" determinations and act upon them when the law clearly states that a different standard applies.
-The attorney properly advances the client's interests only by ensuring that the child's legal interests are protected and that the legal position advanced by the child's attorney conforms to the applicable legal standard governing each stage of the proceeding.
+In those cases in which the attorney has properly decided to substitute judgment for the child, the attorney should be guided by his/her objective analysis of the legal issues governing the proceeding.
+The attorney properly advances the client's interests only by ensuring that the child's legal interests are protected and that the legal position advanced by the child's attorney conforms to the applicable legal standard governing the proceeding.

-Some controversies, such as whether an adoption should be finalized, or whether the court should accept the revocation of a consent to adoption, or whether a post-adoption contract should be approved, require the court, and thus the child's attorney (when using substituted judgment), to consider the child's best interests.
+Some controversies related to parenting time2 or the choice of a custodian will require the court, and thus the attorney for the child (when using substituted judgment), to consider the child's best interests.
 In those instances, the attorney's formulation of a position should be accomplished through the use of objective criteria, rather than the life experience or instinct of the attorney.
 The attorney should take into account the full context in which the client lives, including the importance of the child's family, race, ethnicity, language, culture, schooling, and other matters outside the discipline of law.
 When using substituted judgment and formulating a best interests position, the attorney may wish to consult a social worker or other mental health professional for assistance.

 It is important to note that if a child affirmatively chooses not to take a position in the litigation, this is not automatically cause for the use of substituted judgment.
-In such circumstances, the attorney should present this position to the court and represent the child's legal interests in this context.
+In such circumstances, the attorney should represent this position to the court and represent the child's legal interests in this context.
 Substituted judgment should only be used when the child clearly lacks capacity pursuant to the criteria set forth in section A-3 (see above), or if the attorney has objective factual evidence to support the conclusion that a failure to substitute judgment would expose the child to imminent risk of serious harm.